Skip to main content

 Link copied

-Discover 4 ways to use banana peels to boost plant growth, enrich soil, and reduce waste with these easy, eco-friendly tips from Brisbane City Council.
+Discover 4 ways to use banana peels to boost growth, enrich soil, and reduce waste with our top tips.

-• sulphur, which helps plants develop strong roots and repel pests
+• sulphur – helps plants stay strong and resist pests

 Ways to use banana peels in your garden

-Encourage your garden to thrive with these top tips.
+Encourage your garden to thrive with these easy top tips.

-1. Homemade liquid fertiliser and non-toxic pest repellent
+1. Make a homemade liquid fertiliser and pest spray

-Cut banana peels into small pieces and place into a bucket or container.
-Cover with water and leave for 2-3 days.
-Stir occasionally.
+Cut banana peels into small pieces and place them in a container.
+Cover with water and leave for two to three days.
+Stir now and then.

-Strain and use the liquid to water your plants.
+Strain the mix and use the water to feed your plants.

-Add peels to your worm farm, bokashi, or compost bin, or simply bury them in your garden soil or potted plants.
+You can also add banana peels to your worm farm, bokashi system, compost bin, or bury them in your garden soil.

-Chop your banana peels into pieces.
-Lay them on a tray to dry them in the sun or in a low oven with the door slightly open.
+Chop banana peels into small pieces.
+Dry them in the sun or in a low oven with the door slightly open.

-Once dried, use them as dried banana skin chips, or grind or blitz them into a powder.
-Bury the powder or chips in pot plants or garden soil or mix into potting mix.
+Once dried, use the pieces as chips or grind them into a powder.
+Bury the powder or chips in garden soil or mix them into potting mix.

-Add this slow-release fertiliser to epiphytes like staghorn and bird's nest ferns, orchids, and bromeliads every few months.
+This slow‑release fertiliser is great for plants like staghorn ferns, bird’s nest ferns, orchids, and bromeliads.
+Use it every few months.

 3. Use banana peels as mulch

-If you can't compost at home, you can drop your banana peels and other food scraps to a community composting hub garden compost bin.
+If you cannot compost at home, you can drop banana peels and food scraps at a community composting hub.

 Video